 XV Legislative, regulatory and other measures implementing the provisions on public participation in decisions on specific activities in article 6

 The specific activities provided for in article 6 of the Convention have been regulated in national legislation through the issuing of authorizations and EIAs.
-In the course of issuing an operating permit, an EIA is performed on the basis of the presumed environmental impact of the planned activity either as a compulsory procedure or on the basis of the relevant decision of the issuer of the authorization.
-The Environmental Impact Assessment and Environmental Auditing Act has been passed in 2005.
+The objective of EIAs is to provide information to the issuer of the authorisation on the planned activity and the environmental impact arising from its actual alternative opportunities, and for choosing the best suitable solution for the planned activity for avoiding or decreasing adverse effect on the environment and promoting sustainable development.
+The necessity of performing an EIA to the planned activity is determined in the process of issuing the authorisation.
+The Environmental Impact Assessment and Environmental Management System Act sets forth the activities for which it is necessary to initiate impact assessment, and the activities for which an ex ante assessment has to be performed to establish whether conducting an EIA process is necessary or not.
+The Act establishes thresholds for most of the activities; these thresholds determine when it is obligatory to perform EIA upon crossing the limits and when it is necessary to consider the necessity of EIA, or perform an ex ante assessment of the possible impacts.

 Authorizations upon the issuing of which environmental impacts are assessed are, inter alia:

-Building permits or permits for the use of construction works (procedure based on the Building Act);
+Building permits or permits for the use of construction works (procedure based on the Building Code);

-Integrated environmental permits (on the basis of theIndustrial Emissions Act), permits for the special use of water (on the basis of the Water Act), ambient air pollution permits (on the basis of the Ambient Air Protection Act), waste permits and hazardous waste handling licences (on the basis of the Waste Act) and radiation practice licences (on the basis of the Radiation Act);
+Integrated environmental permits (based on the Industrial Emissions Act) or environmental permits within the meaning of the General Part of the Environmental Code Act (permit for a special use of water – based on the Water Act; ambient air pollution permit – based on the Ambient Air Protection Act; waste permit and hazardous waste handling licence – based on the Waste Act; or the radiation practice licence – based on the Radiation Act) or design specifications;

-Extraction permits, permits for geological research and permits for general geological research (on the basis of the Earth’s Crust Act);
+Permits for geological research and permits for general geological research (on the basis of the Earth’s Crust Act);

-Any other document not mentioned in this section permitting to carry out activities that are likely to have a significant environmental impact.
+Any other document permitting to carry out activities that are likely to have a significant environmental impact.

 According to section 3 of the Environmental Impact Assessment and Environmental Management System Act, an assessment of environmental impacts is mandatory if: